 We are preparing for a few 1930s events this year, which means doing some fashion research and buying some new vintage style 1930s clothes.
 My research always begins with my collection of vintage catalogs.
 For the 1930s, fashion illustrations by Laurence Fellows are also excellent sources of inspiration.
-Today I wanted to share with you some of these color illustrations and catalog scans, specifically looking at 1930s men’s suits and adding a bit of history as well.
+Today I wanted to share with you some of these color illustrations and catalog scans, specifically looking at 1930s men’s suits and adding a some history as well.

 1930s Men’s Solid Suits

 What I love about men’s 1930s suits is how wide they fit.
 The illustrations make them appear even wider than in real life, but the idea is the same.
 Men’s 1930s fashion dictated that all suits needed to have a strong masculine presence.
 The athletic form with wide shoulders, narrow waist, and full legs was the style of the decade.
 Suits were cut to add the illusion of both height and width.
 Jackets were long with wide padded shoulders and wide lapels.
 The double-breasted suit was especially good at adding width.
 Both single- and double-breasted remained popular throughout the entire decade.